-- A: The Board unanimously recommends that you vote your shares: - "FOR" the election of all of the nominees as director listed in Proposal One; - "FOR" the adoption of the amendment to add an additional 300,000 shares to the Intevac 2003 Employee Stock Purchase Plan; - "FOR" the approval of the 2012 Equity Incentive Plan; and - "FOR" the proposal to ratify the selection of Grant Thornton LLP as Intevac's independent public accountants for the fiscal year ending December 31, 2012.
+- A: The Board unanimously recommends that you vote your shares: - "FOR" the election of all of the nominees as director listed in Proposal One; - "FOR" the adoption of the amendment to add an additional 300,000 shares to the Intevac 2003 Employee Stock Purchase Plan; - "FOR" the adoption of the amendment to add an additional 1,500,000 shares to the Intevac 2012 Equity Incentive Plan; and - "FOR" the proposal to ratify the selection of Burr Pilger Mayer, Inc. as Intevac's independent public accountants for the fiscal year ending December 31, 2016.